lofar-astron/factor/docs/source/operations.rst

 outlierpeel
 -----------

 This operation peels an outlier source and subtracts it.
 During peeling, no self calibration is done and hence a sky model of the source must either be supplied by the user or must be one of those included in Factor (see ``factor/skymodels`` in the Factor installation for a list of available ones).
-To specify that a source is an outlier source and should be peeled, set ``outlier_source = True`` in the directions file.
+To specify that a source is an outlier source and should be peeled, set :term:`outlier_source` to ``True`` in the directions file.

 Primary products (in ``results/outlierpeel/direction_name/``):
     * ``*merge_selfcal_parmdbs`` - the (unnormalized) self-calibration solutions table used to subtract the source